AnatolyKoptelov/7_mistery_fix/README.md

 # How to use it

-On the input takes the coefficients of the quadratic equation (a, b, c) Returns a list of real roots or None for complex roots
+On the input takes the coefficients of the quadratic equation (a, b, c) Returns a tuple of real roots or None for complex roots

 Usage example:
 ``````````````````````````````````````````